 Editor's note: It is FFS whether User plane connection between UE and AF or LCS Client is in the scope of this specification.

-The present document also defines the message format, message contents, error handling and system parameters applied by the protocol for the User plane protocol for supporting LCS in 5GS.
+The present document also defines the message format, message contents, error handling and system parameters applied by the Location Services User plane protocol for supporting Location Services in 5GS.